 - 2½ tablespoons sugar

 - 3 1/3 cups bread flour

 - 2½ tablespoons unsalted butter, cut into cubes, plus more for coating the pan

 - In a large glass measuring cup, add the milk, yeast, and sugar.
 Whisk well and set aside for 5 minutes.
-Add the eggs and whisk to combine.
+Add 2 of the eggs (save the remaining egg for the egg wash) and whisk to combine.

 - In the bowl of a stand mixer, add the flour, salt and butter.
 Using the paddle attachment, mix until the butter blends into the flour.
 You don’t want large chunks.

 - On low speed, add the milk & yeast mixture.
 Once combined, increase the speed (I use #2 or #3 on my Kitchen Aid) until a dough forms, about 5-8 minutes.
 The dough will not come together into a ball; it will be smooth, elastic, but still wet or sticky resembling thick ‘batter.’
 Once fully risen, it will be easier to handle.
 Scrape down the sides with a rubber spatula.

 - Cover the bowl with a damp kitchen towel and allow to rise at room temperature until it has doubled in size, 1- 3 hours* (see note below).
 Alternatively, refer to the baking schedules outlined in the post above.

 - Preheat your oven to 400 F. Generously coat a 9×5″ loaf pan with butter.
 Set aside.